cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

     - During the blue/green deployment, CodeDeploy creates the instances for your replacement environment during the deployment.
     - CodeDeploy uses the Amazon EC2 Auto Scaling group you specify as a template for the replacement environment, including the same number of running instances and many other configuration options.
   - <font color=red> Choose instances manually </font>
-    - specify the instances to be the replacement using  <font color=blue> Amazon EC2 instance tags, Amazon EC2 Auto Scaling group names, or both </font>
+    - specify the instances to be the replacement using  <font color=LightSlateBlue> Amazon EC2 instance tags, Amazon EC2 Auto Scaling group names, or both </font>
     - do not need to specify the instances for the replacement environment until you create a deployment.